Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn> **Media fragment** </dfn>
              Media fragment, combination of "moof" and "mdat" in ISOBMFF structure (MovieFragmentBox and mediaDataBox),
-             can be a CMAF fragment or chunk.
+             could be a CMAF fragment or chunk.
 A media fragment may include top level boxes defined in CMAF fragments such as emsg, prft and styp.
+Used for backward compatibility with fragmented mp4

    <dfn dfn> **Objects** </dfn>
            [=Manifest objects] or [=Media objects=]